Mutual Feeling

-"Mutual Feeling" is the fifth single released by the British R&B recording artist Beverley Knight from her debut album The B-Funk (1995).
-The track, which peaked at #124 on the UK Singles Chart when it was released in 1996, did not have a promotional video made to accompany it and remains Knight's second lowest charting single to date in the UK, after "After You".
+"Mutual Feeling" is the fifth single (fourth song) released by the British R&B recording artist Beverley Knight from her debut album The B-Funk (1995).
+The track, which peaked at #124 on the UK Singles Chart when it was released in 1996, did not have a promotional video made to accompany it.
+It was, however, a top 20 hit on the UK Hip Hop & R&B singles chart.
+"Mutual Feeling" was co-written and produced by Blak Twang, who also produced a remix for the single.

+In popular culture

+The song was sampled by American rapper Playboi Carti for the track "Backd00r" which features Kendrick Lamar and Jhené Aiko, on his 2025 album Music.